Outdoor Kitchen Pizza Oven: Wood-Fired vs Gas, Top Brands & Installation

 The trade-off is effort and skill.
 Managing a wood fire requires attention to wood selection (kiln-dried hardwoods like oak, cherry, and maple are ideal, while softwoods like pine create excessive soot and off-flavors), fire placement within the dome, and temperature regulation through wood addition and air vent adjustments.
 Gas pizza ovens, by contrast, offer push-button ignition, precise temperature control via a dial or digital controller, and virtually zero warmup time for some models — the Gozney Dome gas burner reaches 950 degrees in as little as 20 minutes.
 Gas ovens burn propane or natural gas cleanly, producing no smoke, soot, or ash, making them ideal for neighborhoods with HOA restrictions or close-proximity housing where wood smoke may be a concern.

 Hybrid (multi-fuel) ovens have become the fastest-growing segment of the market, letting you burn wood for weekend entertaining when you want maximum flavor and switch to gas for quick weeknight dinners when convenience matters.
 The Ooni Karu 16 Multi-Fuel, Gozney Dome Dual Fuel, and Alfa Brio Hybrid all support this flexibility, typically at a 15 to 25 percent price premium over their single-fuel equivalents.
+For a full overview of every component, layout option, and design path, see our complete outdoor kitchen setup guide.

 Built-In vs Countertop Pizza Ovens for Outdoor Kitchens